 - 13.2 The Arun to Adur Scarp Footslopes cover a relatively large area at the foot of the northern scarp of the Arun to Adur Downs, between Amberley and Steyning.
-The footslopes extend some way north of the scarp, particularly at the eastern end of the character area, and include a number of different underlying bands of geological bedrock and significant local landscape diversity.
-Moving from scarp foot northwards these include Lower Chalk, Upper Greensand, Gault Mudstone, and Weald Clay. - 13.3 The Lower Chalk outcrops at the base of the steep scarp where it has been eroded into a smooth concave form with the modern arable fields which have replaced the former medieval open field systems.
+The footslopes extend north of the scarp, , and include a number of different underlying bands of geological bedrock and significant local landscape diversity.
+Moving from scarp foot northwards these include Lower Chalk, Upper Greensand and Gault Mudstone. - 13.3 The Lower Chalk outcrops at the base of the steep scarp where it has been eroded into a smooth concave form with the modern arable fields which have replaced the former medieval open field systems.
 These chalk slopes support some remnant chalk grassland, e.g. a small area of Amberley Mount to Sullington Hill SSSI.
 North of this is a narrow band of Upper Greensand.
 Moving away from the steep scarp slope, the older Gault Mudstones are revealed beneath the Lower Chalk and Upper Greensand as a clay vale with irregular enclosed fields representing a largely intact late medieval landscape with many fields originating as woodland assarts - this area has a more 'Wealden' character.
-North of the clay vale is a band of Lower Greensand which give rise to locally sandy areas, between Chancton and Huddlestone Farm which support acid grassland, bracken, gorse, woody scrub, and oak-birch woodland.
+North of the clay vale is a band of Lower Greensand which give rise to locally sandy areas, which support acid grassland, bracken, gorse, woody scrub, and oak-birch woodland.
 This intimate mix of semi-natural habitats and agriculture creates valuable foraging and over-wintering sites for a range of bird species.
 Of particular ecological note is Parham Park SSSI, a medieval deer park situated on Folkestone Sands.
 This site comprises a mixture of woodland and parkland and has one of the richest epiphytic lichen floras in south east England.
-Other notable features are a diverse invertebrate fauna and one of the largest heronries in Sussex. - 13.4 To the north of the Lower Greensand ridge is the Low Weald proper this is a landscape of farmland, woodland and commons on dense Weald Clays. - 13.5 Typical of the scarp footslopes, springs mark the junction between the chalk and clay where a string of farmsteads and nucleated villages have developed Springhead Farm and Washington are examples.
+Other notable features are a diverse invertebrate fauna and one of the largest heronries in Sussex. - 13.5 Typical of the scarp footslopes, springs mark the junction between the chalk and clay where a string of farmsteads and nucleated villages have developed Springhead Farm and Washington are examples.
 These were once linked by an underhill lane at the scarp foot, but are now linked by the A283 to the north.
 The steep chalk scarp forms a dramatic backdrop to these villages.
-A parallel string of settlements, possibly of secondary origin (e.g. Buncton was a dependent chapelry of Ashington), occupies the Lower Greensand, a less fertile location.
-The exception to this distinctive settlement patterns is the medieval market town of Steyning, which developed as a river port and royal administrative centre in the Saxon period and which subsequently developed into an important market town.
-Bramber Castle, located in Bramber Village, is a major landmark on the edge of the Adur Floodplain.
 Small areas of ecological valuable wetland habitat also fall in the character area, including Amberley Wild Brooks SSSI and the Arun valley RAMSAR.
-These areas are of

-- particular ecological value for their over-winter birds, and invertebrate assemblages, including a rich assemblage of dragonflies. - I3.6 As in the other scarp footslopes landscapes, during the medieval period some of the richer landowners created landscape parks on the otherwise unproductive Gault Clay and Lower Greensand this character area.
-Parks such as Parham and Wiston continue to have a strong influence on the character of the scarp footslopes today, adding visual and ecological diversity and 'time depth' to the landscape.
+These areas are of particular ecological value for their over-winter birds, and invertebrate assemblages, including a rich assemblage of dragonflies. - 13.6 As in the other scarp footslopes landscapes, during the medieval period some of the richer landowners created landscape parks on the otherwise unproductive Gault Clay and Lower Greensand this character area.
+Parks such as Parham continue to have a strong influence on the character of the scarp footslopes today, adding visual and ecological diversity and 'time depth' to the landscape.
 In addition to these parklands are numerous smaller manor houses, farms and mills. - 13.7 This area contains a relatively low density of public rights of way the underhill lane is now a bridleway along part of its length.